 Hydrostatic equilibrium describes the atmospheric state in which the upward directed pressure gradient force (the decrease of pressure with height) is balanced by the downward-directed gravitational pull of the Earth.
 On average the Earth’s atmosphere is always close to hydrostatic equilibrium.
 This has been used to approximate the Euler equations underlying weather prediction models and successfully applied in NWP and climate prediction.
 Non-hydrostatic dynamical effects start to become important below horizontal scales of about 10km.

-The current ECMWF model uses a hydrostatic dynamical core for all forecasts.
-A non-hydrostatic version developed by the ALADIN modelling consortium, made available by Météo-France through the IFS/ARPEGE collaboration, is in use at ECMWF for research purposes.
-The PantaRhei project (see below) is an alternate approach to represent non-hydrostatic effects.
+The current ECMWF model uses a hydrostatic dynamical core based on the spectral-transform approach for all forecasts.
+A non-hydrostatic extension developed by the ALADIN modelling consortium, which has been made available by Météo-France through the IFS/ARPEGE collaboration, is in use at ECMWF for research purposes.
+The IFS-FVM is an alternative non-hydrostatic dynamical core based on a finite-volume discretisation.

 Future high performance computer (HPC) architectures will continue the trend of increasing numbers of computer cores, as well as use of co-processors (such as GPUs).
 To ensure IFS performs efficiently on current and future HPC platforms is a challenge and ECMWF conducts research in new programming concepts and alternative numerical algorithms in all areas of the IFS.

-The EU-funded CRESTA project has contributed ECMWF efforts in the area of scalability.
+The EU-funded ESCAPE project has contributed ECMWF efforts in the area of scalability.

 For more information see section on Scalability on the project page.